 Under the two locus model, we allow for two unlinked (i.e. segregating independently of each other) diallelic loci, A and B. We denote the O allele as a at the A locus, and as b at the B locus, so as to distinguish between these two alleles, neither of which generates an antigen.
-Thus genotypes at the A locus can be \mathbf{AA} , \mathbf{Aa} , or \mathbf{aa} , with genotype frequencies p^2 , 2pq and q^2 , where p is the proportion of allele p in the population, and q=1-p is the proportion of allele a.
-Similarly, genotypes at the B locus can be \mathbf{BB} , \mathbf{Bb} or \mathbf{bb} , with genotype frequencies s^2 , 2st and t^2 , given allele frequencies s and t, respectively.
-Due to the dominance of t0 over t1 and t2 over t3 only those with t3 genotypes will belong to blood group O (no antigens).
+Thus genotypes at the A locus can be AA, Aa, or aa, with genotype frequencies p^2 , 2pq and q^2 , where p is the proportion of allele p in the population, and q=1-p is the proportion of allele a.
+Similarly, genotypes at the B locus can be BB, Bb or bb, with genotype frequencies s^2 , 2st and t^2 , given allele frequencies s and t, respectively.
+Due to the dominance of A over a and B over b, only those with aabb genotypes will belong to blood group O (no antigens).
 The number the genotype combinations which generate a particular blood group is generally larger than under the single locus model.
-The combinations, and their expected frequencies in the population, are given in the following table:
+The combinations, and their expected frequencies in the population, are given in the following Table:

 Phenotype Genotypes Frequency Proportion

-A AAbb, Aabb 234 $(p^2 + 2pq)^$:math: t^2
+A AAbb, Aabb 234 (p^2+2pq)t^2

-В aaBB, aaBb 261 q^2 (: $math$: ' $s^2 + 2st$)
+В aaBB, aaBb 261 q^2(s^2+2st)

-AB AABB, AABb, AaBB, AaBb 182 $(p^2 + 2pq)(s^2 + 2st)$
+AB AABB, AABb, AaBB, AaBb 182 $(p^2+2pq)(s^2+2st)$

-0 aabb 94 q^2t^2
+O aabb 94 q^2t^2